Ourisia alpina: Taxonomy

 Ourisia alpina is in the plant family Plantaginaceae.
 German botanist Eduard Poeppig and Austrian botanist Stephan Endlicher described O. alpina in their book, Nova genera ac Species Plantarum, in 1835.

 The type material was collected in the Chilean Biobío Region at Pico de Pilque.
-The lectotype was designated by Heidi Meudt and is located, together with two isolectotypes, at the Natural History Museum, Vienna (herbarium W), with additional isolectotypes at the Field Museum (herbarium F) and the Conservatory and Botanical Garden of the City of Geneva (herbarium G), among others.
+The lectotype was designated by Heidi Meudt and is located, together with two isolectotypes, at the Natural History Museum, Vienna (herbarium W), with additional isolectotypes at the Field Museum (herbarium F) and the Geneva Botanical Garden (herbarium G), among others.

 Ourisia alpina is one of ten species of Ourisia in the southern Andes of Chile and Argentina, together with Ourisia breviflora, O. coccinea, O. fragrans, O. fuegiana, O. pygmaea, O. ruellioides, O. microphylla, O. polyantha and O. serpyllifolia.
 O. alpina and the first six species listed above are in the herbaceous subgenus Ourisia, whereas O. microphylla, O. polyantha and O. serpyllifolia are the only three species in the suffruticose subgenus Suffruticosa.

 Ourisia alpina is most similar to O. coccinea in its strongly bilabiate corollas with dark lines, rosette habit, and regularly crenate leaves.'
 O. alpina can be distinguished from O. coccinea by its smaller, pink corollas that are 1.1–2.2 cm long (vs longer, red corollas that are >2.7 cm long) and spreading corolla lobes (vs. not spreading in O. coccinea).
 Corolla colour can vary in O. alpina from white, to pale pink or purple, to dark pink, and in addition pink or purple lines, spots, veins or striations may also be present on the corollas.